JByfordRew/CleanArchitecture/README.md

 * Can I remove some unit tests for behavioural tests and reduce complexity from testing?
 * Are we seeing a duality of interface and class?
 * How is the 'new' keyword used?
 As part of DI or where needed?

+## Approach
+Commit by commit we should be able to track the changes to a more CUPID habitable code base.
+1. Understand domain by adding fast BDD tests alongside existing tests.
+1. Remove existing implementation tests therefore decoupling test induced complexity and change inhibiting unit tests.
+1. Simplify Core implementation.
+1. TBD (to be discovered)

 _end of fork edits_